History of libraries: National libraries

 In France, the first national library was the Bibliothèque Mazarine, which evolved from its origin as a royal library founded at the Louvre Palace by Charles V in 1368.
 At the death of Charles VI, this first collection was unilaterally bought by the English regent of France, the Duke of Bedford, who transferred it to England in 1424.
 It was apparently dispersed at his death in 1435.
 The invention of printing resulted in the starting of another collection in the Louvre inherited by Louis XI in 1461.
 Francis I transferred the collection in 1534 to Fontainebleau and merged it with his private library.

 The appointment of Jacques Auguste de Thou as librarian in the 17th century initiated a period of development that made it the largest and richest collection of books in the world.
 The library opened to the public in 1692, under the administration of Abbé Louvois, Minister Louvois's son.
 Abbé Louvois was succeeded by the Abbé Bignon, or Bignon II as he was termed, who instituted a complete reform of the library's system.
 Catalogues were made which appeared from 1739 to 1753 in 11 volumes.
 The collections increased steadily by purchase and gift to the outbreak of the French Revolution, at which time it was in grave danger of partial or total destruction, but owing to the activities of Antoine-Augustin Renouard and Joseph Van Praet it suffered no injury.

 The library's collections swelled to over 300,000 volumes during the radical phase of the French Revolution when the private libraries of aristocrats and clergy were seized.
 After the establishment of the French First Republic in September 1792, "the Assembly declared the Bibliotheque du Roi to be national property and the institution was renamed the Bibliothèque Nationale.
 After four centuries of control by the Crown, this great library now became the property of the French people."

 Expansion

 In the newly formed United States, James Madison first proposed instituting a congressional library in 1783.
-The Library of Congress was established on 24 April 1800, when president John Adams signed an act of Congress providing for the transfer of the seat of government from Philadelphia to the new capital city of Washington.
+The Library of Congress was established on 24 April 1800, when President John Adams signed an act of Congress providing for the transfer of the seat of government from Philadelphia to the new capital city of Washington.
 Part of the legislation appropriated $5,000 "for the purchase of such books as may be necessary for the use of Congress ..., and for fitting up a suitable apartment for containing them...."
 Books were ordered from London and the collection, consisting of 740 books and 3 maps, was housed in the new Capitol.
+In 1814, the majority of this first iteration of the Library of Congress burned as British troops sacked Washington D.C.
+Soon after, Thomas Jefferson pushed Congress to accept his personal library to replace what was lost.
+Within a year, the majority of his library had been purchased by Congress, doubling the number of books in the previous collection and greatly expanding its range of subjects.
+Jefferson's library formed the core of what would become the modern Library of Congress.